University of Plymouth: 2020 – present

 In 2021 work began to completely renovate the interior and exterior of the Babbage Building.
 The renovations will add an extra 10,000m² worth of space to the building, and create rooftop gardens which will be open to students.
 Renovation works also began on the InterCity Place tower down by the Plymouth railway station.

-The University has plans to tear down the Brunel Building which currently sits opposite Babbage and turn it into an urban park, but no timeline has been released yet.

 Richard Davies was appointed the Vice-Chancellor of the University of Plymouth in October 2024 following Judith Petts's retirement.
-In his first official message to the University, Davies said that he would "put students first" and that he is "optimistic about the future".
+In his first official message to the university, Davies said that he would "put students first" and that he is "optimistic about the future".

 In May 2025, the university announced that it had a £22 million budget shortfall shortly after announcing that over 200 jobs were risk across the organisation, and that some courses were being reviewed.
 Students in the affected School of Arts, Humanities, and Business started a petition against the cuts which received almost 2000 signatures.
+In December 2025, the university announced it had cut 351 jobs.

+In September 2025, the Brunel Building was demolished and replaced by a green space on campus.

+In December 2025, a nitric acid spill originating in the university's Davy Building labs resulted a portion of the city centre campus being evacuated.
+Around 20 emergency vehicles attended the incident, and whilst the university claimed that nobody was injured, four people were treated by paramedics.